-Stage 2 Dance develops creative, technical, and physical understanding, and an appreciation of dance as an art form.
-Dance has its own specific language and processes that students learn in theory and practice through the study of technique, composition, choreography, performance, and critical analysis.
-Dance offers opportunities for development of students' creativity, self-discipline, self-esteem, personal identity, and confidence.
+Develops creative, technical, and physical understanding of dance as an art form.

+Students engage with dance-specific language and processes through the study of technique, composition, choreography, performance, and critical analysis.

 Assessment Type 1: Product (50%)

 This task consists of creative arts process, development and production and creative arts disciplines.
 Students explore dance disciplines and practitioner's roles.
 Through active participation and presentation in class and performances, they develop two creative arts products in the form of two dance productions.
 Presentation: Participation in two dance productions.
 Folio: 2000 word folio of evidence if written or a 12 minute oral presentation, or equivalent in multimodal form.